 Debt Collection – 4 Tips to Effective Debt Collection

-A tough economic milieu, aggravated by raising interest rates and inflation have set the scene for South Africa to become a hotbed of debtors and bad debt.
-As a result hereof I have been approached in the recent months by numerous businesses, both in the service and retail supply sectors, in order to assist them with the recovery of bad debt.
-In many cases this bad debt constricted cash-flow that was essential to the survival of the client.
-In other words, the failure to collect on this debt would inevitably lead to the client being unable to pay its creditors, which would, in turn, impact on those creditors’ cash-flow, eventually leading to a vicious circle of bad debt.
+A tough economic milieu, aggravated by rising interest rates and inflation, has set the scene for South Africa to become a hotbed of debtors and bad debt.
+As a result, I have been approached in recent months by numerous businesses, both in the service and retail supply sectors, to assist them with the recovery of bad debt.
+In many cases, this bad debt constricted cash flow that was essential to the survival of the client.
+In other words, the failure to collect on this debt would inevitably lead to the client being unable to pay its creditors, which would, in turn, impact those creditors’ cash flow, eventually leading to a vicious circle of bad debt.

 Now, more than ever before, it is critical for businesses, both large and small, to ensure that they adopt an effective strategy to deal with debtors.
 Although it is nigh-impossible to eradicate bad debt altogether, I am firmly of the view that bad debt may be mitigated and minimized to a large extent if businesses simply adopt some practical measures to keep their debtors’ books in check.